Tambopata Eco-Lodges and Wildlife Tours

 At Rainforest Expeditions we are passionate about wildlife and nature.
-We are committed to our guests and hosts, the Amazonian people, and strive to connect the revenue from the former to the needs of the later, engaging both to Amazon rainforest.
+We are committed to our guests and hosts, the Amazonian people, and we strive to engage all with the wonders of the Amazon rainforest, and connect the income of the former to the needs of the latter.

-Its heart, the Tambopata National Reserve, is a 275,000 hectare conservation unit created by the Peruvian government in 1990 to protect the watersheds of the Tambopata and Candamo rivers.
-It is adjacent to the one million hectares Bahuaja-Sonene National Park.
-This area of pristine forest contains 1,300 bird species, 32 parrot species (10% of the world’s total), 200 mammal species, 1200 butterfly species, and over 10,000 species of vascular plants.
+Tambopata National Reserve is a 275,000-hectare conservation unit created by the Peruvian government in 1990 to protect the river basins of the Tambopata and Candamo rivers.
+It is adjacent to the Bahuaja-Sonene National Park that covers one million hectares.
+This pristine forest area contains 1,300 species of birds, 32 species of parrots (10% of the world’s total), 200 species of mammals, 1,200 species of butterflies and more than 10,000 species of vascular plants.

-Further, Rainforest Expeditions offer a variety of special interest activities and Peru tours, with the aim of meeting specific expectations and interests of guests.
-In addition, the composition of the jungle tours can be customised by adding days, by changing activities and/or by including a specialist or private guide.
+In addition, Rainforest Expeditions offers a variety of activities of special interest and tours in Peru to meet the specific requirements and interests of guests.
+Jungle tours can be tailor-made by adding days, changing activities and/or including a specialist or private guide.

-Rainforest Expeditions has supported a number of conservation programmes in Tambopata, Peru since the 1990s.
-The company has been involved with macaw research in southeastern Peru for many years, the findings of which have aided conservation of these threatened birds in Peru, Costa Rica, and other South American countries.
+Rainforest Expeditions has supported several conservation programs in Tambopata, Peru, since the 1990s.
+The company has been involved in the research of macaws in southeastern Peru for many years, the findings of which have helped the conservation of these threatened birds in Peru, Costa Rica and other countries in South America.

-In closely working with the local people, Rainforest Expeditions has also helped provide the locals with employment and funding for community projects and alternatives income to logging and hunting for the bush meat trade.
-The construction of Posada Amazonas also turned a local hunting area into a protected, community-owned wildlife reserve.
+By working closely with local people, Rainforest Expeditions has also helped provide locals with employment and financing for community projects and an alternative income to logging and hunting for the bushmeat trade.
+The construction of Posada Amazonas turned a local hunting area into a protected wildlife reserve and community property.

-Rainforest Expeditions is betting for technology and developing an innovative citizen science program with projects focusing on researching jaguar populations and discovering new species of tiger moths.
+Rainforest Expeditions is committed to technology and is developing an innovative citizen science program with projects that focus on the investigation of Jaguar populations and the discovery of new species of tiger moths.

 Write a Review